Former Trump campaign chair Paul Manafort wiretapped by US investigators, report says

 The FBI took documents and other materials related to Mueller’s investigation during the raid, just one day after Manafort had voluntarily met with members of the Senate Intelligence Committee.

-The raid was followed up with a warning to Manafort from Mueller’s prosecutors that they planned to indict him, The New York Timesreported.
+The raid was followed up with a warning to Manafort from Mueller’s prosecutors that they planned to indict him, The New York Times reported.

 MUELLER'S RUSSIA INVESTIGATION: WHAT TO KNOW